kalib-code/local-pg/README.md

 # Install globally from npm
 npm install -g local-pg

-# Set up the web interface (optional but recommended)
+# Set up the Local PG Studio (recommended)
-npm run setup:web -g local-pg
+npx local-pg setup:studio

 # Now you can use it anywhere
 local-pg --help